QubesOS/qubes-doc/user/managing-os/fedora/fedora-xfce.md

 The Fedora Xfce TemplateVM
 =====================

-If you would like to use Fedora Xfce (more lightweight compared to GNOME desktop environment) Linux distribution in your qubes, you can install one of the available Fedora Xfce templates.
+If you would like to use Fedora Xfce (more lightweight compared to GNOME desktop environment) Linux distribution in your PedOS, you can install one of the available Fedora Xfce templates.

 Installing